Oluwatobi-Aliu/Social-Media-Blocker-Chrome-Extension/README.md

 - JavaScript - version ES6
 - CSS - version 2.1
 - HTML - version 5
+-
 ## Screenshots
 ![Example screenshot](./img/screenshot.png)
 <!-- If you have screenshots you'd like to share, include them here. -->

 ## Setup and Usage
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?
-What project requirement no external modules or dependencies.
+This project required no external modules or dependencies.

 - **How to run the project**
   - Download the source code and unzip